MISTEL_L Wappen Becker MISTEL_L

 There is currently a hassle with KDE and GTK / GDK Apps like Thunderbird, Firefox, Chrome, Wine, ... regarding font size and DPI settings.
 The displayed fonts are either too big on displays with less than 96 DPI or too small on displays with more than 96 DPI (4K displays).

 The first thing to know is that Plasma 5.27 dropped use of GDK_SCALE/GDK_DPI_SCALE variables and switched to Xsettingsd.
 The daemon xsettingsd is installed and running.
 There is no systemd service file with Tumbleweed.
+It can be turned on and off by adjusting background processes running - see below.

 The good thing is, that you can control your DPI-Settings in ~/.config/xsettingsd/xsettingsd.conf.
 The bad news is, that the DPI values set are overwritten.
 According to this bug they are working on it.